Language Courses and COVID-19

 When you and another student use Zoom close to each other, it causes feedback for the other participants.
 Please sit in a different room from other students.

-Alternatively, you and another student can join using the same Zoom account.
+Alternatively, you and one other student can join using the same Zoom account or zoom enabled meeting room.
 Be sure to wear masks and maintain social distancing as much as you can.

 Mute your microphone when not speaking